cjcocokrisp/myr-image-converter/README.md

 ----------------------------------------------PREREQUISITES---------------------------------------------------------

 Python is required to use these scripts and the Python Image Library is needed.
 Specifically python3 or above.
-Pillow is required to use these scripts and is used to render the images.

 For More Information: